MercersKitchen/Music-Player-github.io/Processing-Java Lessons/README.md

 - High School Polynomial Arithmetic in place-value of elementary two number, 2-digit multiplication
 - Derivative of speed graph is distance ???
 ---
-Choosing DIVs to interact with is a matter of
-- Quadractics and Zeeros or roots
-- Regression & calcualtors or computers (previous curriculum item in Math 20 Applied)

 ---
 Structured Programming - static Programs
 - Algorithms learded